 If you click and try to make purchases, they will receive all your payment details in their back-end and redirect you to the original website.

-You may end up thinking its a network issue as you been redirected, not knowing that you have been scammed.
+You may end up thinking it’s a network issue as you have been redirected, not knowing that you have been scammed.

 By this, they now have your credit card details and can easily defraud you.

-Ensure you are at the right website URL at all time, especially when you need to make an online payment.
+Ensure you are at the right website URL at all times, especially when you need to make an online payment.